edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

     !!!!
 TODO !!!!
     A role with the name yii2_example_group was created in yii2.
     Please create a group with the same name in Active Directory.
     Assign the user you are using for the login to this group in Active Directory.

+#### Create Active Directory Group
+Now go to your Active Directory Management Console and create a group with the same name as the role (**yii2_example_group**).
+Make the user you are using for the login to a member of that group.

+#### Test the Login
+Now you can go to the login in page of your yii installation (see upper right corner of the website).
+Use the user which you are made to a member of the group **yii2_example_group** in Active Directory.
+If everythings okay you should see the username in upper right corner.